 This applies to all shotgun bores other than chromed bores, all shotgun bores are polished but not burnished, burnishing removes all the scratches from shotgun bores left by polishing with abrasives.

-Burnishing actually closes the pores in metal and leaves the metal surface very slick, it will make almost any shotgun more consistent in patterning and point of impact.
+Shotgun bore burnishing actually closes the pores in the gun metal and leaves the metal surface very slick, it will make almost any shotgun more consistent in patterning and point of impact.

-It reduces substantially plastic fouling left in shotgun bores from plastic wads, which reduces pattern consistency.
+Shotgun bore burnishing reduces substantially plastic fouling left in shotgun bores from plastic wads, which in turn reduces pattern consistency.

-Burnishing is really simple to do but is very time consuming, when done properly it can be very rewarding in benefit of pattern density and consistency.
+Burnishing is really simple to do, but, it is very time consuming, when done properly, it can be very rewarding in benefit of increased pattern density and consistency.

-(1) A piece of dowel rod the length of the barrel.
+1. A 3/8" or larger dowel rod the length of the shotgun barrel.

-If the bore is rough from rust a little shot of wd-40 on the steel wool will help.
+Tip: If the shotguns bore is rough from rust, a little shot of wd-40 on the steel wool will help in removing it.

-I have used this method on all my shotguns and results are always the same extremely bright bores and consistent shooters.
+Result: I have used this method on all my shotguns and results are always the same, extremely bright bores and consistent shooters.